oobianom/quickcode/README.md

-# quickcode
+# quickcode: A compilation of some my quick and often used R codes

-A compilation of some my quick and often used R codes
+### An experiment in progress...